stoque/projects/README.md

-# A simple project to study Modern JavaScript
+# A simple project to study Node, Express and Modern JavaScript